 The construction of Lazi Church was completed in 1884 and was built mainly with stone and hardwood.
 The bell tower attached to one side of the church was built one year later which is the most dominant feature on the outside.

-Next to the church, you can also find a silent convent which acts as a museum that holds many old artifacts and antiques.
+Next to the church, you can also find a silent convent that acts as a museum that holds many old artifacts and antiques.
 The entrance fee at the museum is around 20 pesos.

 Lazi Church also plays home to large masses and it’s possible to take a tour inside of this century-old church with a priest.